nuxt/website-v2/content/ja/guides/directory-structure/modules.md

 </base-alert>

-Nuxt.js tries to resolve each item in the modules array using node require path (in the `node_modules`) and then will resolved from the project `srcDir` if `@` alias is used.
+Nuxt.js tries to resolve each item in the modules array using node require path (in the `node_modules`) and then will resolve from the project `srcDir` if `@` alias is used.

 <base-alert>